eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 layout: distill
 title: The Perfection of Approval Voting
 date: 2026-04-15
-description: A mathematical dive into the fundamentalness of Approval voting on Dichotomous preferences.
+description: A mathematical dive into the fundamental nature of Approval voting on dichotomous preferences.
 giscus_comments: true
 importance: 3
 tags: voting